kaizen-ai/kaizenflow/sorrentum_sandbox/spring2024/Spring2024_Rate_Limiting_API_with_Redis/README.md

 CMD ["python", "app.py"]
 ```

-First, we specify the base image as Python Slim Buster, a minimal version of Debian Buster with Python 3.8 installed.
-Next, we set the working directory to `/app`, and copy the current directory to `/app`.
-Then, we pip install our Python dependencies.
-We disable the cache to reduce the size of the image.<sup>[*](#footnote)</sup> After that, we expose port 5000.
-Finally, we run `app.py`.

-<a name="footnote">*</a>: Caching is unnecessary because each `RUN` command creates a new, immutable layer in the image.
+First, it specifies the base image as Python Slim Buster: a minimal version of Debian Buster with Python 3.8 installed.
+Next, it sets the working directory to `/app`, and copies the current directory to `/app`.
+Then, it installs the Python dependencies.
+Caching is unnecessary because each `RUN` command creates a new, immutable layer in the image.
 So, the cache won't be used in subsequent runs, and it just takes up space.
+After that, it exposes port 5000.
+Finally, it runs `app.py`.

 ## Overview